scummvm/scummvm/backends/platform/atari/readme.txt

 - using LDG or Thorsten Otto's sharedlibs: https://tho-otto.de/sharedlibs.php for game engine plugins to relieve the huge binary size

-- add support for the TT030; this would be easily possible when I rewrite the renderer with a more flexible resolution switching

-- don't hardcode some of the buffers for cacheing purposes, determine the size based on amount of free RAM

 - true audio CD support via MetaDOS API

 - OPL2LPT and Retrowave support (if I manage to purchase it somewhere)

-- engines based on Graphics::Screen don't have to use my chunky buffer (however it may be tricky to detect this situation)

-- C2P could support 4- and 6-bit depth

-- increase file buffer size with setvbuf or by using Common::wrapBufferedWriteStream and disabling stdio buffering

 Closing words